iamchathu/changeset-conventional-commits/README.md

 ## Usage

-1. Make sure the project is setup with changesets.
+1. Make sure the project is setup with [Changesets].
 2. Run `pnpm changeset-conventional` in the root.

-This will generate changeset for each commit.
+This will generate `changesets` for each commit.

 ## Options/Flags